nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Bugtraq-links-to-issue-trackers-.md

 In most web issue tracking tools, you can determine the url template by clicking on an issue, and then copying the resultant URL from the browser address bar.
 You can then substitute the specific issue id with the `%BUGID%` token as per the below examples.
+For more details refer to the complete Bugtraq specification at <https://github.com/mstrap/bugtraq>.

+#### Note
+> The `logregex` must contain only one matching group '()' matching the issue ID.
+> You can use additional non-matching groups '(?:)' for other parts of your regex (or '(?i)' for case insensitive matching).

 ## Examples